 It is a great solution for big projects.
 If you want to build a project that implies developing a scalable, large system, you can count Java without a doubt.

 The performance is supreme.
-Some of the notorious sites like Twitter, Facebook and LinkedIn are a good example of using Java as a scripting language that can bring swift solutions to the users over the Internet.
+Some of the notorious sites like Twitter, Facebook, and LinkedIn are a good example of using Java as a scripting language that can bring swift solutions to the users over the Internet.

 JVM.
-It is an environment that brings a lot of customized tools for development purposes and makes it possible to implement the development that demands functional and object-oriented programming approach.
+It is an environment that brings a lot of customized tools for development purposes and makes it possible to implement the development that demands a functional and object-oriented programming approach.

-You can use Jaunt - an API that contains some useful library packages for web scraping, JSON queries parsing and automation.
+You can use Jaunt - an API that contains some useful library packages for web scraping, JSON queries parsing, and automation.

 What about Python?

 Beautiful Soup - this is a parsing library that can work with a variety of parsers.
-A parser is a simple program, which purpose is data extraction from XML and HTML documents.
+A parser is a simple program whose purpose is data extraction from XML and HTML documents.
 BS’ default parser is available in the standard library.
 Despite the fact that Beautiful Soup is a little bit slow, it is flexible and not so strict to mistakes.
 If you want to improve the speed, you can just swap the slow parser with a faster parser.
-Beautiful Soup helps developer navigate a document and find the data that is needed.
+Beautiful Soup helps developers navigate a document and find the data that is needed.
 Because of this, work on the common application can be done quickly and with less pain.
-How does it possible?
+How is it possible?
 Let’s take a look at a simple example.
 Assume that you want to find each link in the web page, it will cost you only a few lines of code:

 In addition, BS4 can help you navigate a parsed document and find what you need.
 This makes it quick and painless to build common applications.
-For example, if you wanted to find all the links in the web page we pulled down earlier, and it’s only a few lines:
+For example, if you wanted to find all the links in the web page we pulled down earlier, it’s only a few lines:

 Pretty simple, isn’t it?

 Scrapy is something more than a regular library.
 It is a solid web framework for scraping.
-With Scrapy you can operate with redirects, handle output pipeline, preserve sessions and manage requests.
-With Scrapy you can also swap modules with different web scraping libraries provided by Python.
+With Scrapy, you can operate with redirects, handle output pipeline, preserve sessions, and manage requests.
+With Scrapy, you can also swap modules with different web scraping libraries provided by Python.

-You can build a simple, working and efficient spider, like this one:
+You can build a simple, working, and efficient spider, like this one:

 That’s pretty much it.
 Let’s figure out the situation in the worldwide market arena.